aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 ##### Amazon Kinesis

 Amazon Kinesis makes it easy to collect, process, and analyze real-time streaming data so you can get timely insights and react quickly to new information.
 You can use Kinesis for real-time delivery of in-game data collected from game servers and clients to be stored in your S3 data lake.
+There are multiple different flavors of Amazon Kinesis, but two will be covered in detail in this lab: Kinesis Firehose, which allows you to easily deliver streaming data to 4 built-in destinations on AWS including Amazon S3, and Kinesis Analytics, which allows you to run SQL queries on your streaming data in real-time.

 ##### AWS Glue